GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/control-session-length.md

 ## Balance security and usability

-As a Cloud Identity or Workspace administrator, you can customize for how Google Cloud enforces session length:
+As a Cloud Identity or Workspace administrator, you can customize how Google Cloud enforces session length:

 *   You can [change the maximum duration of a Google Cloud session :octicons-link-external-16:](https://support.google.com/a/answer/9368756?).
 *   You can exempt individual apps from session length limits.